-Our multidisciplinary team and part-time volunteers are committed to helping the field of inclusion of minorities in science and education.
+Our multidisciplinary team of 100% volunteers is committed to helping the field of inclusion of minorities in science and technology.
 We take our convictions and turn them into action.
 Think you would be a good fit?
 Get in touch for more information!

 Marcia is an entrepreneur with 20 years of experience leading teams and developing innovative health care products applying genomics and machine learning.
 Marcia came to the U.S. many years ago with an international exchange scholarship to pursue her doctoral research in oncology at the Dana-Farber Cancer Institute in Boston.
 After receiving her Ph.D. from the University of Rio de Janeiro, Brazil she had the opportunity to work in leading Institutions in this country including Lawrence Berkeley National Labs as a postdoctoral fellow and GlaxoSmithKline as principal scientist.
-Most recently Marcia lead a biotechnology company, Bioarray Genetics, for the past 10 years.
-Her experience as an immigrant with a Ph.D. in science combined with being an entrepreneur and executive in health care gives her a unique perspective on subjects around education and minorities in science.
+Most recently Marcia lead a biotechnology company, Bioarray Genetics, for about 10 years.
+"My experience as an immigrant with a Ph.D. in science combined with being an entrepreneur and executive in health care gives me a unique perspective on subjects around education and minorities in science".

+Bob brings 30 years of service in global public policy, grassroots advocacy and civic engagement.
+An open minded collaborator with robust experience at all levels of corporate and organizational management.
+A global citizen who has visited more than 55 countries and lived in 5 of them experiencing first hand the hardships and the highlights of the human condition.
 Bob is an alumnus of Northeastern University, the United Nations International School, and the George Washington University Graduate School of Political Management.
 Having lived abroad in Puerto Rico, Costa Rica, Venezuela and Brazil, Bob has a fluency in Spanish and Portuguese.
 He currently lives in Washington, DC.
+"I've traveled the world with the most senior decision makers of our time.
+But, my head and feet remain on solid ground."

 Ambassador Sally G. Cowal is a seasoned thought leader in global health and international educational exchange.
 As a retired US diplomat, Sally has served in a variety of foreign service positions in India, Colombia, Mexico, the United Nations and Washington, DC.
 She served as U.S. Ambassador to the Republic of Trinidad and Tobago, appointed by former Presidents George H.W.
 Bush and William J. Clinton as well as Deputy Assistant Secretary of State for Western Hemisphere Affairs.